U.S. Big Tech Frontend System Design in Practice: For Frontend Developers Who Don't Want to Remain Just Simple Implementers

 • It will be much easier to follow the course if you have a basic understanding of API calls, asynchronous processing, state management, and browser rendering.

-• This course is not about replicating a specific company's internal system exactly as it is; rather, it is a training process for developing a frontend system design mindset based on publicly known product types and practical architectural patterns.
+• This course is not about replicating a specific company's internal system; rather, it is a training process designed to develop frontend system design thinking based on publicly known product types and practical architectural patterns.

 Recommended for